SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 ![](images/selection.png)

 > Figure 3.
-AIC, BIC and adjusted $R^2$ are shown for the best models of each model number.
+AIC, BIC, and adjusted R-squared are shown for the best models of each model number.

-As BIC penalizes model complexity more heavily compared with AIC and prevent false positive findings more effectively, we chose BIC as model selection criteria to select the best model.
+As BIC penalizes model complexity more heavily compared with AIC and prevents false-positive findings more effectively, we chose BIC as model selection criteria to select the best model.

 ## Model diagnostics